Steps to Buying AND Selling In One Move

 *Because of the 5 day window to come on the market once your contingent offer is accepted, we want to bring your house right up to the brink of “ready to list” before we go making contingent offers on anything.
 As listing agents receiving contingent offers, we’ve encouraged our clients to turn them down flat if the contingent property (the one the buyer has to sell) is light-years from being ready for the market and/or their price is ridiculous at best.)

 Contingent offers are great for you, the buyer, if you can get the seller on the other end to accept it.
-To be clear, it IS somewhat of a risk for the seller on the other end.
+(That is NOT easy to do in this current, buyer-frenzy, lean-inventory market).
+To be clear, too, it IS somewhat of a risk for the seller on the other end.

 Why?
 Because the status of their listing changes on the MLS from “Active” to “Contingent” and make no mistake: That stigmatizes the listing.
 It affects it, it scares away some potential buyers, and it typically leads to decreased showings.